rAnnuth/ODEpower/README.md

 ## Documentation

-Full documentation is available at [https://odesim.readthedocs.io](https://odesim.readthedocs.io) (after setup).
+Full documentation is available at [https://odepower.readthedocs.io](https://odepower.readthedocs.io)

-To build the docs locally:
+To build the docs locally (with the requirements of ODEpower/requirements.txt):
 ```bash
 cd ODEpower
 mkdocs serve